thycotic/ss-docs/index.md

 ## Introduction

->**Note:** Navigate using the dynamic table of contents on the left or by entering a search term above.
+>**Note:** Navigate using the dynamic table of contents on the left, the page contents on the right, or by entering a search term above.

 > **Note:** Many pages in this documentation have sub-pages.
 The container (parent) pages can have introductory text or simply a heading with no text.
 Please click the table of contents on the left to see any sub-pages it might have.